What does it take to become a full-time, professional biomimic?

 Application for the Fall 2016-2017 cohort is open only to applicants who have successfully been admitted to the MS program through ASU Online.

-The deadline for applying to ASU Online for the fall 2015 semester is May 1, 2015 and for the spring 2016 semester is October 1, 2015.
+The deadline for applying to ASU Online for the fall 2015 semester was May 1, 2015 and for the spring 2016 semester was November 15, 2015.
 You must apply and be accepted to one of these semesters to be eligible for the BProfessional program, which will commence in Spring 2016.
-Applicants meeting the May 1 deadline have priority over the spring semester (October 1) applicants.
-Final cohort selection occurs in Fall 2015.
+Applications for BPro will be emailed in December to students admitted to the MS program at ASU.
+Co-enrollment is required for participation in BPro.
+The 2016–18 cohort will be selected in Spring of 2016 and the first in-person week will be in May in Louisiana.
+Applicants meeting the May 1, 2015 deadline have priority over the spring semester (October 1) applicants.

 The admission requirements match those for all graduate programs at ASU Online.
 An undergraduate degree and transcripts are required, as well as three letters of recommendation.
 (Transcripts and letters of recommendation can arrive after the deadline as long as the rest of the application is submitted).